Inexistence of quark mass in chiral symmetry and its relation to confinement dynamics: Application: Quark-antiquark system with scalar interaction

-An algebraic equation of degree $ N/2$ for the determination of $b/m^2$ for $N=$ even number has $ N/2$ real roots with a given $N$.
-And a characteristic equation of degree $(N+1)/2$ for $N=$ odd one has $(N+1)/2$ real roots with a given $N$.
-We obtain the numeric every real values of $ b/m^2 $ with given $N$ and $L$ to solve algebraic equations of $ b/m^2 $.
+An algebraic equation of degree $ N/2$ for the determination of $b/m^2$ for $N = $ even number has $ N/2$ real roots for a given $N$ and a characteristic equation of degree $(N+1)/2$ for $N = $ odd number has $(N+1)/2$ real roots for a given $N$.
+We obtain the numeric for every real value of $ b/m^2 $ for given $N$ and $L$ to solve the algebraic equations of $ b/m^2 $.

 \bgroup \arraystretch{1.5}

 \egroup